What Is Limestone? Building Material.

-(iv) Ball Test: This test is conduct to identify whether the lime belongs to class C or to class B. By adding sufficient water about 40 mm size lime balls are made and they are left undisturbed for six hours.
+(iv) Ball Test: This test is conducted to identify whether the lime belongs to class C or to class B. By adding sufficient water about 40 mm size lime balls are made and they are left undisturbed for six hours.
 Then the balls are placed in a basin of water.
-If within minutes slow expansion and slow disintegration starts it indicates class C lime.
+If within minutes slow expansion and slow disintegration start it indicates class C lime.
 If there is little or no expansion, but only cracks appear it belongs to class B lime.

 Uses of Lime